 ¼ tsp salt

 4. Preheat the oven to 350F (175C).
 Spread the butter evenly over the bottom of the pan and sprinkle ¼ cup sugar on top.
-Place the kumquat slices around, add 1 Tbs chopped candied ginger and set aside.
+Place the kumquat slices around, add 1 Tbs chopped candied ginger.
+Keep in the fridge while preparing the batter.

 5. In a large bowl, whisk together the eggs, 1 1/3 cups sugar, milk, sour cream and oil.
 Add the flours, baking powder and salt.
 Mix to an even batter.
-6. Add the pear cubes, chopped kumquat and 2 Tbs chopped candied ginger.
+Add the pear cubes with the ginger juice, the chopped kumquat and 2 Tbs chopped candied ginger.
 Mix briefly and pour carefully over the prepared pan.

 Let cool on a rack until the cake reaches room temperature before cutting.